 Most seals give birth to young starting at four to five years of age.
 At twenty-two years old, Shelby is considered a mature mom, and this is her third pup Troy, the Aquarium’s only male harbor seal, is the father of all three pups and has lived at the Aquarium since 2007.

-Several contests, scavenger hunts, and community challenges will be offered, including daily opportunities to win prizes.
+The Aquarium is running several contests, scavenger hunts, and community challenges, including daily opportunities to win prizes.
 Look for the platinum Bob the Diver statue hidden in a different exhibit each day and take and post photos at designated selfie stations with the hashtag #AOPandme and have the chance to win prizes.
-In addition, the Aquarium’s costumed characters, including a new octopus mascot named Gigi, will be celebrating with new photo-ready party accessories.
+In addition, the Aquarium’s costumed characters, including a new octopus mascot named Gigi, are celebrating with new photo-ready party accessories.

-A short film highlighting the Aquarium’s conservation work will play daily in the Great Hall, and art exhibits celebrating the Aquarium’s anniversary will be displayed on the second floor.
-The first art exhibit will feature five original pieces by Brian Kesinger, the Official Artist of the 20th Anniversary.
+A short film highlighting the Aquarium’s conservation work plays daily in the Great Hall, and art exhibits celebrating the Aquarium’s anniversary are displayed on the second floor.
+The first art exhibit features five original pieces by Brian Kesinger, the Official Artist of the 20th Anniversary.
 Kesinger is an award-winning story artist, author, and illustrator whose 20-year career at Disney spanned both hand-drawn and CG animated films.
 He is a longtime Aquarium fan and member who has also created a series of books about a character named Victoria and her octopus friend, Otto.
-Our gift store will be featuring his set of four limited-edition pins featuring charter animals from the Aquarium.
-Prints of Kesinger’s exhibiting artwork will also be available for purchase.
+His set of four limited-edition pins featuring charter animals from the Aquarium is available for sale in the gift store.
+Prints of Kesinger’s exhibiting artwork are also available for purchase.
 Kesinger’s art exhibit will be up through September 2, 2018, followed by a commemorative quilt exhibit on September 15, and a display of 20th anniversary art contest winning pieces starting December 15.